maciejg-git/litewind-alpine-documentation/documentation/range.md

         name: "data-fixed-min",
         type: ["Boolean"],
         default: "false",
-        description: "The minimal value is fixed.
-If true, only one slider for max value is used", },
+        description: "If true, the minimal value will be fixed and only the slider for maximal value will be used", },
     {
         name: "data-show-steps",
         type: ["Boolean"],
         default: "false",
-        description: "If true, displays ticks in the slider", },
+        description: "If true, step ticks are displayed", },
     {
         name: "show-labels",
         type: ["Boolean"],
         default: "false",
-        description: "If true, displays value labels above the sliders", },
+        description: "If true, the value labels are displayed above the sliders", },
 ]
 xModel: [